 Relational Coordination Collaborative

-December RC Cafe - Dec 19 3-4:00 pm ET - Seeing the Whole Together by Integrating Relational Coordination and Social Networks
+December RC Cafe - Dec 19 3-4:00 pm ET - Integrating Relational Coordination and Social Networks

 SNA and RC Networks